GeorgeTsialios/FlyNow/README.md

 # FlyNow

-**FlyNow** is a user-friendly flight search and ticket booking application, developed as part of the group project for the *Databases* course (ECE_ΓΚ703).
+**FlyNow** is a user-friendly flight search and ticket booking application, developed as part of the group project for the *Databases* course of the 7th semester of studies in the Electrical and Computer Engineering Department at the University of Patras.

 <br/>